astrakhantsev/astrakhantsev/_posts/2016-10-26-java-scala-word2vec-libs.md

 ### Small war story

-I checked the model provided with the code - unsurprisingly, everything worked.
+I checked the model provided with the code -- unsurprisingly, everything worked.

 I took the model trained by modern genism;
 tried to load it and it failed with `EOFException` during model file reading.

-Then ~~- hour for choosing library was coming to end -~~ I searched for exception message at stackoverflow, read the [top answer](http://stackoverflow.com/questions/18451232/eofexception-how-to-handle) diagonally (is there such an idiom in English?) - it advised to simply catch exception.
+Then ~~- hour for choosing library was coming to end -~~ I searched for exception message at stackoverflow, read the [top answer](http://stackoverflow.com/questions/18451232/eofexception-how-to-handle) diagonally (_is there such an idiom in English?_) -- it advised to simply catch exception.
-I copy-pasted this voiceless catch - the main mistake - and everything seemed to work fine.
+I copy-pasted this voiceless catch -- the main mistake -- and everything seemed to work fine.

 However, I started to get many misses for completely common words.
 So, I took a look at the [source code](https://github.com/Refefer/word2vec-scala/blob/b75b33201a1b073d5e47b6b48837ede905a9e301/src/main/scala/word2vec/Reader.scala#L98) a little more: